Guide

 Hull cleaning price covers diver time, equipment, travel to your boat, disposal of scraped growth where required, and documentation (video).
 On most jobs, diver time underwater is the biggest cost driver - which means boat size and fouling level matter more than distance or fancy extras.

-Typical Rates in Victoria & Vancouver Island (CAD)
+Typical Job Cost in Victoria & Vancouver Island (CAD)

 - 25-30 ft sailboat - $140-$220